Sieep-Coding/sieep-coding.github.io/src/pages/posts/the-labor-force-never-fully-came-back.md

 ![Labor Force Participation vs Unemployment 2012-2025](../photo/_labor_chart.png "Participation rate vs unemployment rate")
 > Two lines that are supposed to move together, and haven't, for six years straight.
 [Data source.](https://www.bls.gov/cps/data/aa2025/cpsa2025.pdf)

 The unemployment story is the one everyone already knows: it climbs down steadily from 8.1% in 2012 to a low of 3.6% in 2022-2023, spikes hard to 8.1% in 2020, and by 2025 has crept back up to 4.3%.
-A clean V-shape — and the number that gets quoted on the news, which is exactly why I trust it least to tell the whole story.

 The participation rate doesn't V-shape at all.